zhoujiahuan1991/CVPR2024-DKP/README.md

 ```

 ## Results
-The following results were obtained with single NVIDIA 3090 GPU:
+The following results were obtained with NVIDIA 4090 GPU:

 ![Results](figs/result.png)